mongodb/mongo-java-driver/docs/reference/content/whats-new/upgrading.md

 # Upgrading to 3.0

+The 3.0 release is **incompatible** with the 2.x release series.
+However, where possible, the 2.13.0 driver has deprecated classes or methods that have been removed in 3.0.0.

-Compatibility with the 2.x driver release series has been intentionally broken by this release.
-Where possible, breaking changes have been deprecated in the 2.13 driver series, so before upgrading to 3.0.0 please first compile against 2.13.0 with deprecation warnings enabled and remove use of any deprecated methods or classes.
+Before upgrading to 3.0.0, compile against 2.13.0 with deprecation warnings enabled and remove use of any deprecated methods or classes.

+## Incompatiblities

-Here's a list of the most significant backwards-breaking changes:
+The following lists the most significant backwards-breaking changes, along with the recommended solutions:

 * SSL host name verification has been enabled by default: the driver now enables host name verification by default for SSL connections.
 If you are using an invalid certificate or are using Java 6 (with which the driver does not support host name verification), set the